Sacha Baron Cohen: Personal life

 Baron Cohen met Australian actress Isla Fisher at a party in Sydney in 2001 and they became engaged in 2004.
 She later converted to Judaism, and they were married in a Jewish ceremony on 15 March 2010 in Milan and Paris.
 They have two daughters (born 2007 and 2010) and a son (born 2015).
 They divided their time between the Marylebone district of London and the Laurel Canyon neighbourhood of Los Angeles, before settling in Sydney.
 On 5 April 2024, they jointly revealed that they had filed for divorce at the end of 2023.
 On 13 June 2025, both Baron Cohen and Fisher announced that they had finalised their divorce, while stating that they remain friends.

 Baron Cohen has said of his Jewish identity, "I wouldn't say I am a religious Jew.
 I am proud of my Jewish identity and there are certain things I do and customs I keep."
 He tries to keep kosher, attends synagogue about twice a year, and is fluent in Hebrew.
-He first acted in theatrical productions with the Labour youth movement Habonim Dror.
-He spent a year in Israel as a kibbutz volunteer at Rosh HaNikra and Beit HaEmek as part of the Shnat Habonim Dror, also taking part in the programme Machon L'Madrichei Chutz La'Aretz for Jewish youth movement leaders.
+He first acted in theatrical productions with the Labour Zionist youth movement Habonim Dror.